ThibaultEmo/ece-webtech-2023-fall/modules/07.state-form/index.md

 # State and form management | in React

-## About state
+## About the state

-* State maintain consistent information over time, inside an application, between multiple pages,...
+* State is a data structure containing information describing the application at any given point in time
 * One of the hardest challenges, if not the hardest challenge, in programming
   * Multi-threading and memory management
   * Session management across multiple web pages